deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/deployments.md

 ---

 This section documents how to perform process engine deployments with a Quarkus application containing an embedded process engine.
-The documentation assumes some familiarity with [Quarkus CDI support][quarkus-cdi] and the Flowave
+The documentation assumes some familiarity with [Quarkus CDI support][quarkus-cdi] and the Fluxnova
-{{< javadocref page="org/finos/flowave/bpm/engine/repository/DeploymentBuilder.html" text="DeploymentBuilder" >}} API.
+{{< javadocref page="org/finos/fluxnova/bpm/engine/repository/DeploymentBuilder.html" text="DeploymentBuilder" >}} API.

-The Flowave Engine Quarkus Extension only supports programmatic deployments.
-A user can observe for the `FlowaveEngineStartupEvent` CDI event.
-The `FlowaveEngineStartupEvent` signals that a process engine has been successfully bootstrapped, and a deployment can be performed.
+The Fluxnova Engine Quarkus Extension only supports programmatic deployments.
+A user can observe for the `FluxnovaEngineStartupEvent` CDI event.
+The `FluxnovaEngineStartupEvent` signals that a process engine has been successfully bootstrapped, and a deployment can be performed.

 The following example shows how a single process engine deployment can be performed in a Quarkus application: